agitter/spras/input/README.md

 ### Edge file
 Edge files do not include a header row.
-Each row lists the two nodes that are connected with an undirected edge and a weight for that edge.
+If the edge file three columns, all edges are assumed to be undirected.
-Directed edges are not currently supported.
+In that case, each row lists the two nodes that are connected with an undirected edge and a weight for that edge.
 The weights are typically in the range [0,1] with 1 being the highest confidence for the edge.

 For example: